mikepfrank/GLaDOS/src/README.md

 ### 20. Test programs ([`test/`](test "test/ directory"))

-This subdirectory (not really a package) contains miscellaneous top-level Python programs (other than the main `glados-server` program) for testing various aspects of the GLaDOS codebase.
+This subdirectory (not really a package) contains miscellaneous top-level Python programs (other than the main `glados-server` program) for testing various aspects of the GLaDOS codebase. **[WARNING: These have not been exercised in a while and they may not work!!]**

 ### 21. Text tools ([`text/`](text "text/ directory"))